distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **Scenario ID:** 8
 * **User Objective:** Modify the same file concurrently.
 * **User Action:** Two users proceed to upload different versions of the same file at the same time.
-The cloud either accepts or rejects one or both of the user changes.
+The cloud either accepts one change or both if possible.
 * **Comment:** The first change that gets 51% of the nodes approve the change is the one committed.
-Multiple user support is a "nice to have" feature.
+Ideally, if possible, merge the changes together.
+Merging files together is low priority, but cloud deciding on a change is high priority to handle race conditions.

 ### 2.4 Constraints